dark-peak-analytics/darkpeak/README.md

 ![R-CMD-Check](https://github.com/RobertASmith/darkpeak/actions/workflows/r_package_check.yml/badge.svg)

-This package is for use by Robert Smith & Paul Schneider at the University of Sheffield and Dark Peak Analytics.
+This package is for use by Robert Smith & Paul Schneider at the University of Sheffield and Dark Peak Analytics

 - ArmaMarkovTDLoop uses C++ to speed up the running of time dependent cohort state transition models (where the transition probability matrix changes over time).